 Biden, Yellen say GOP virus aid too small, Democrats push on

-WASHINGTON (AP) — President Joe Biden told Senate Democrats on a private call Tuesday that a Republican alternative to his $1.9 trillion COVID rescue plan is insufficient as he urged lawmakers to boldly and swiftly confront the coronavirus pandemic and economic crisis.
+WASHINGTON (AP) — President Joe Biden panned a Republican alternative to his $1.9 trillion COVID rescue plan as insufficient as Senate Democrats pushed ahead, voting to launch a process that could approve his sweeping rescue package on their own, if Republicans refuse to support it.

-“We are not going to dilute, dither or delay,” Senate Majority Leader Chuck Schumer said.
-“The needs of the American people are just too great.”
+Biden and Treasury Secretary Janet Yellen joined the Democratic senators for a private virtual meeting Tuesday, both declaring the Republicans’ $618 billion offer was too small.
+They urged big fast action to stem the pandemic crisis and economic fallout.

+“President Biden spoke about the need for Congress to respond boldly and quickly,” Senate Majority Leader Chuck Schumer said after the lunch meeting.

+“If we did a package that small, we’d be mired in the COVID crisis for years.”

-The swift action from Democrats on Capitol Hill underscores the urgency of the pandemic response and economic aid, Biden’s top legislative priority, even as talks are progressing privately between Republicans and the White House, as well as with centrist Democrats, on potential adjustments to the package to win over broader bipartisan support.
+The swift action from Democrats on Capitol Hill underscores the urgency of delivering Biden’s top legislative priority even as talks are progressing privately between Republicans and the White House, as well as with centrist Democrats, on potential changes to the package to win over broader bipartisan support.

 Senate Republican leader Mitch McConnell criticized the Democrats for pressing ahead on their own.
 He said he had spoken to Biden ahead of his meeting with the 10 GOP senators.